Care Coordination for Children

 The Jackson County Department of Public Health has Child Passenger Safety Technicians on staff.
-Technicians are on duty on Tuesdays and Thursdays, by appointment only, to assist with child safety seat checks, provide educational information on child safety seats, and to assist with purchase and installation of a new child safety seat.
+As of January 1, 2018, technicians will be on duty on Thursdays, by appointment only, to assist with child safety seat checks, provide educational information on child safety seats, and to assist with purchase and installation of a new child safety seat.
 To make an appointment to have your child's car seat checked, call 828-587-8289.

 Child safety seats available for purchase at the Health Department include: